Seaton suburb profile

 Seaton property market performance

 Seaton's property market has experienced robust growth over the past 12 months, with house values increasing by 10.3% and unit values surging by 14.7%.
-The current median house price stands at approximately $894,000, while units are priced around $571,500, indicating strong demand across both property types.
+The median house price has averaged $894,444, while units have reached $571,500, indicating strong demand across both property types.

 Sales activity has been active, with 38 houses and 16 units sold in the past three months.
-Units are selling faster than houses, with a median of 24 days on the market compared to 37 days for houses, suggesting a higher demand for units in the area.
+Units are selling faster than houses, with a median of 24 days on the market compared to 37 days for houses, suggesting a higher demand for units.

-The rental market in Seaton has also seen significant changes, particularly for units, where rent prices have increased by 30% over the last 12 months.
-House rents have risen by 5%, reflecting a steady demand for rental properties in the suburb.
+The rental market in Seaton has seen significant changes, particularly for units, with a remarkable 30% increase in rent over the last 12 months.
+House rents have also risen by 5%, reflecting a strong rental demand in the area.

 Seaton demographics